steren/wordpress-to-html/README.md

 6. Feel free to edit the HTML templates (Edit `template-header.html` for articles and `template-index-header.html` for the index page).
 After doing so, re-run step 4. above.
 Notably, if you want a image grid layout for your index page, replace `<ol class="pages">` with `<ol class="pages grid">` in `template-index-header.html` and enable

 Customze your articles style in `style.css` and the index style in the `<style>` tag of `template-index-header.html`.

+## After exporting to HTML

+After you've exported your blog, to create new article, you will need to copy paste an existing article, as well as manually update `index.html` with a link to the article.

+To make markup changes to your article headers and footers, you will need to use the "Find and Replace in files"feature of your favorite IDE.

+## Hosting your blog

+Because your blog is now just plain HTML and CSS.
+You can host it anywhere that is able to serve static files.
+GitHub pages are great for that, as it allows you to directly publish your blog from where you version its code (GitHub).

 ## TODO